5 Adding a new model

 For example, the vignettes for the mixture2p and mixture3p use an external dataset from the mixtur package that can be loaded with data('bays2009_full', package='mixtur').
 The IMM models use a dataset included in the current package.
 For instructions on how to add a new dataset see here.

-5.4 Add a vignette
+5.4 Add an article

 And that’s it!
 You have added a new model to the bmm package.
 You can now submit your changes to the bmm package repository.